saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 ### Selenium Elements

-**driver variable with** driver.get(), driver.findElement, driver.* **– The driver variable instantiates a WebDriver session/ object, and then you can use Java commands for that driver.
+**driver** variable with **driver.get(), driver.findElement, driver –** The driver variable instantiates a WebDriver session/ object, and then you can use Java commands for that driver.

 **[Driver.quit](https://artoftesting.com/difference-between-driver-close-and-driver-quit-command-in-selenium-webdriver) –** An important Selenium command to use within **@After** annotations, this closes any browser windows that may be open and terminates the WebDriver session.